ceeriil/DailyLoogies/README.md

 ## Challenges Faced

-**1. Randomization in Crypto**: Implementing reliable and unpredictable randomness for selecting the NFTs to be auctioned and voted on presented a significant challenge.
+**1. Randomization in Solidity**: Implementing reliable and unpredictable randomness for selecting the NFTs to be auctioned and voted on presented a significant challenge.
 Ensuring fairness and unpredictability in the selection process required innovative solutions.

 **2. Time Constraints**: Developing a functional and user-friendly platform within the timeframe of the hackathon posed its own set of challenges.
 Prioritizing features and optimizing development workflows were essential to meeting project deadlines.